-In May 2012, I took part in a Found-Footage Film Workshop held in Goethe Institute Ankara by the German found-footage video artist Volker Schreiner and Turkish video artist Ege Berensel.
-After a week of intense work, the group has parted to work on their own films separately during the summer.
-In October, the second part of the workshop took place under Volker's mentoring and my film was screened at the Goethe Institute.
+In May 2012, I took part in a found-footage film workshop held in Goethe Institute Ankara by the German visual artist Volker Schreiner and Turkish video artist Ege Berensel.
+Female Archenemy is the fruit of this workshop under Volker's mentoring.
+It was screened at the Goethe Institute during Ankara Film Festival.

 The idea behind the film is to emphasise the verbal and physical abuse and violence practiced by women on women.
-The found footage used in the film are from the so-called "Yesilcam", the golden era of the Turkish cinema in the 60's.
-The women used are most iconic stars of the Turkish screens and mostly represent the good and pious women.
-However, the subtitles are voiced by their archenemies, mostly their mother-in-laws.
-These films echo a culture where westernised, modern women are often criticised and even demonised by the older and more traditionalist generation.
+The found footage used in the film are from Yesilcam, the golden era of the Turkish cinema in the 60's.
+Most iconic stars from this era represent good and pious women.
+They're often terrorised and ridiculed by their archenemies, almost always other women, be it their mother-in-laws, older women of the village or a femme fatale.
+These films echo a culture of misogyny moulded within our society with the help of male gaze and conservatism.